-Data Processing Ecosystem The interconnected relationships among entities involved in creating or deploying systems, products or services or any components that process data.
-(NIST PF)
+Data Processing Ecosystem The interconnected relationships among entities involved in processed.

-Data Subject Any person whose personal data is being collected, held, or processed.

-Data Subject RequestA DSR is a petition to an organization by a data subject looking to confirm whether or not the organization is holding personal data about the data subject petitioning and if so, the data subject has the right to access that data, amend that data, or were permitted by law request for that his/her data be erased.
+Data Subject Any person whose personal data is being collected, held, or confirm whether or not the organization is holding personal data about the data subject petitioning and if so, the data subject has the right to access that data, amend that data, or were permitted by law request for that his/her data be erased.